 It’s ideal for anyone limited to 120V power outlets that rarely need to cut over 1/4-inch stock.
-Use a 20-amp outlet for best performance, but Forney includes an adapter so you can plug into a 15-amp circuit, when needed.
+Use a 20-amp outlet for best performance, but Forney includes an adapter so you can plug it into a 15-amp circuit when needed.

-This machine cuts thicker metal at a faster rate than the Hobart cutter, but does not have an onboard air supply.
+This machine cuts through thick metal at a faster rate than the Hobart cutter but does not have an onboard air supply.
 Fortunately, its need for air is minimal (60-100 psi @ 1.5 CFM), so a basic compressor will do the job.

 Use the 1/4-inch quick connect fitting on the rear panel to connect your air supply.
 There’s also a built-in moisture separator that drains automatically.

 A 13-foot torch lead helps you maneuver around your work.
 The pilot arc burns through paint and grease, assisting the main cutting arc to start on dirty materials.
 Because this is a drag torch, the tip must contact the material to start and maintain the arc.

 - Drag torch allows accurate freehand cutting

 - Built-in moisture separator